-Rse is the series coil resistance & Ra is the armature resistance.
+Rse is the series coil resistance and Ra is the armature resistance.

 i.e. the field flux is proportional to the entire armature current or the total supply current.
 And for this reason, the flux produced in this motor is strong enough to produce sufficient torque, even with the bare minimum number of turns it has in the field coil.

-Unlike in the case of a shunt motor, the dc series motor has very poor speed regulation. i.e. the series motor is unable to maintain its speed on addition of external load to the shaft.
+Unlike in the case of a DC shunt motor, the DC series motor has very poor speed regulation. i.e. the series motor is unable to maintain its speed on addition of external load to the shaft.
 Let us see why?

 When mechanical load is added to the shaft at any instance, the speed automatically reduces whatever be the type of motor.
 But the term speed regulation refers to the ability of the motor to bring back the reduced speed to its original previous value within reasonable amount of time.
 But this motor is highly incapable of doing that as with reduction in speed N on addition of load, the back emf given by,

 This decrease in back Emf Eb, increases the net voltage E – Eb, and consequently the series field current increases,